Measurement of the $|V_{cb}|$ element of the CKM matrix in $t\bar{t}$ decays with the ATLAS detector: Details of the analysis

 For the NN training, signal events are defined as single lepton $t\bar{t}$ events in simulation, in which the reconstructed lepton and jets can be matched to the corresponding generator-level particle and parton, respectively, within a given angular acceptance.
 Such events are identified by finding the jet assignment that minimises $\sqrt{\sum_i\Delta R_i^2}$, where $\Delta R_i$ is the angular separation between the $i$'th reconstructed jet and its paired generator-level parton.
 In accordance with the jet radius used in the jet reconstruction algorithm, a threshold of $\Delta R < 0.4$ is applied to define matched events.
 In addition, the reconstructed and generator-level leptons are required to be matched within $\Delta R < 0.3$.
 Single lepton \ttbar events that fail the matching criteria, as well as simulated events from other processes (including dilepton \ttbar and non-\ttbar), are labelled as background in the training set and weighted according to their respective cross sections.

 A set of reconstructed kinematic features is chosen as input, and is split into two distinct input structures.
 The first is a vector, containing nine features that are independent of the jet assignment (permutation) to parent $W$ and $t$-quarks.
 The other nine features in the second input structure do depend on the selected jet permutation, e.g.~the angular distances between the two top candidates, the hadronic $W$ candidate and the lepton.
 Additionally, the reconstructed masses of the leptonically and hadronically decaying top-quarks ($m(t_{\text{lep}})$ and $m(t_{\text{had}})$), and the hadronic $W$ boson ($m(W_{\text{had}})$) are included.
 There are 12 unique\footnote{The reconstructed quantities used are not sensitive to swapping the assigned $W$ daughter jets.} assignments between four jets and the four partons from a single lepton $t\bar{t}$ decay, each of which yields a unique set of values for the permutation-dependent features.
-The second NN input structure is therefore a $12\times9$ matrix.
+The second NN input structure is therefore a $12\times9$ matrix, with the rows each representing a fixed jet permutation relative to labels ordered by jet \pT.
 The shapes of the input distributions are standardised to ensure that all inputs have the same absolute scale and width.
 This is done by applying a Yeo-Johnson power transformation~\cite{powerTransform}, and then normalising each distribution to zero mean and unit standard deviation.